cadet-salzburg/OpenNI2xCinderBlock/README.md

-	* When using multiple devices, usertracker just works for the first device (tested with KINECT SDK and NITE2 for live and playback devices, should behave the same when using two real devices)
+	* When using multiple devices, usertracker just works for the first device (tested with KINECT SDK and NITE2 for live and playback devices, should behave the same when using two real devices) This is working now for multiple devices and recordings tested with two primesense devices, not sure about kinect yet

 	* When the UserTracker is enabled you can't mirror the DepthStream